ARIES-Embedded/meta-aries-msrz/README.md

     $ cd ..
     $
 ```

-Replace the \<tag\> with the latest tag, currently RZG3E-BSP-1.0.0.

 The BSP can be built default normally: copy the template files to build folder, manually modifying `bblayer.conf`, `local.conf`
 files then using `bitbake` to build the image.
 Or you can do the steps below: